CascadeEnergy/backbone-gcm/README.md

 gcm = garbage-collect-model

-We have a similar mixin to release for list views (views that store data utilize a collection instead of a model), and it will probably be released as backbone-gcc (garbage-collect-collection), or backbone-gcl (garbage-collect-list).
+We have a similar mixin to release for list views (views that utilize a collection instead of a model), and it will probably be released as backbone-gcc (garbage-collect-collection), or backbone-gcl (garbage-collect-list).

 Contributers: